 CIPE’s Anti-Corruption & Governance Center (ACGC) has led a Rapid Response Anti-Corruption program since 2016.
-The program quickly deploys financial and technical support to local civil society organizations (CSOs) and governments during windows of opportunity for anti-corruption reforms.
-The initiative is guided by a theory of change that proposes that, during critical junctures, well-resourced reformers can seize opportunities and make tremendous gains against corruption that would be impossible during normal times.
+The program quickly deploys financial and technical support to local civil society organizations (CSOs) during windows of opportunity for anti-corruption reforms.
+The initiative is guided by a theory of change that posits that, during critical junctures, well-resourced reformers can seize opportunities and make tremendous gains against corruption that would be impossible during normal times.

 “I can't tell you how important it is to be fast on your feet [with anti-corruption].
 Time-sensitive policy windows open, and you have to take them before they go away.
 You're always going to be hurtling back toward the status quo.
 If the status quo is corruption, then...you can never break through [with] incremental, technical, bureaucratic changes.”